 And so it was that I joined the world of international intrigue: I proposed a system called Jaberwocky, after the Lewis Carroll rhyme

 Did gyre and gimble in the wabe;

 All mimsy were the borogoves,

 Each letter (upper case only, of course - this was the 1960's) was represented by a phoneme.
 The commonest English letters were represented by the commonest English phonemes, so the result approximated the spectrum of an innocuous English speaker.
 Pauses were put in that matched human breathing.
+(There were hilarious moments sorting this out: listening to real people speaking, analysing the results, then comparing the measurements to the prototype Jaberwocky with Carroll's rhyme in mind!)
 Do remember that no computer then could even come close to analysing voice waveforms in real-time, so we had to design the "phonemes" so that discrete-component audio filters could sort them out and output DTL (diode-transistor-logic) digital signals.

 It was a mess of wire-wrap, of course - only half a dozen or so were ever made.
 And, it seems laughable now - anyone scanning with a modern PC could detect Jaberwocky's output within seconds.
 But at that time, I doubt very much that any automatic system eavesdropping on the telephone lines of that time could have detected the difference between Jaberwocky-digital communications and those of the average English speaker.